Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Top Picked Activities around Bergen

-Exploring Majestic Fjords and Natural Landscapes
+Exploring towering Fjords and Natural Landscapes

 Norway’s fjords stand among the world’s most spectacular natural wonders, carved by glaciers over millions of years to create dramatic landscapes that define the country’s terrain.
-These deep, narrow inlets flanked by towering cliffs form the backbone of Norway’s most stunning travel destinations.
+These deep, narrow inlets flanked by towering cliffs form the backbone of Norway’s most beautiful travel destinations.

 Sognefjord: The King of Fjords